Maharshi (2019 film): Plot

-However, Rishi suggested that he and Pooja should put an end to their relationship mutually as he felt that she would become an obstacle to his career and said her is a burden in his heart and hearing that she left.
-When Ravi tried to apprehend Rishi to not break up with pooja but it led to a fallout between them.
-As the last semester examinations approached, Rishi was accused of stealing the question papers which was actually a conspiracy engineered by Ajay to stop him from attempting his exams.
-However, upon getting a clue that proved the allegation against Rishi wrong, the Police let go of him.
-After completing his examinations, Rishi moved to New York City and rose through ranks becoming a leading executive in Origin.
-During his presentation about his project, Rishi learnt that his father succumbed to his illness in his sleep and he returned to India, only to realize that his father loved him more than anything and missed him as Rishi barely spoke to him.
+However, Rishi suggested that he and Pooja should put an end to their relationship mutually as he felt that she would become an obstacle to his career and said she was a burden in his heart.
+Hearing this, she left.
+When Ravi tries to apprehend Rishi to not break up with Pooja, it leads to a fallout between them.
+As the last semester examinations approached, Rishi was accused of stealing the question papers, which was actually a conspiracy engineered by Ajay to stop him from attempting his exams.
+However, upon getting a clue that proved the allegation against Rishi wrong, the police let go of him.
+After completing his examinations, Rishi moved to California and rose through the ranks becoming a leading executive in Origin.
+During his presentation about his project in New York City, Rishi learned that his father died in his sleep.
+Upon returning to India, he realized that his father loved him more than anything and missed him as Rishi barely spoke to him.
 Rishi remained distraught over not being able to talk to his father heartfully.

-At present, Rishi inquires Chandrashekar about Ravi, post which the former discloses that Ravi was rusticated from the university as he had taken the blame for allegation against Rishi to protect him that caused his father to commit suicide.
+At present, Rishi inquires Chandrashekar about Ravi, post which the former discloses that Ravi was rusticated from the university as he had taken the blame for the allegation against Rishi to protect him that caused his father to commit suicide.
 Devastated and guilty and upon being advised by his mother, Rishi takes a long-term leave and flies to India with her and Kanna to take Ravi with him to the USA.
-He meets Ravi in his native village Ramavaram, protesting alone against a pipeline transport project that requires demolition of Ramavaram.
-While Pallavi's father, the village's representative who doesn't want to leave the village but is helpless, tries negotiating for fair prices for the land the villagers are supposed to leave, Ravi never wants the project to take place but receives no support for his protest.
+He meets Ravi in his native village Ramavaram, protesting alone against a pipeline transport project that requires the demolition of the village among several other villages, some of which have already been demolished, making it the next immediate target.
+While Pallavi's father, the helpless village's representative who does not want to leave the village, tries negotiating fair prices for the land the villagers are supposed to leave, Ravi never wants the project to take place but receives no support for his protest.
 Rishi, realizing that Ravi would never go with him, decides to get him what he wants.
-He meets the Chief Minister of Andhra Pradesh, who claims that he is helpless as one of the most influential businessmen, Vivek Mittal is handling the project.
+He meets the Chief Minister of Andhra Pradesh, who claims that he is helpless as one of the most influential businessmen, Vivek Mittal, is handling the project.